How to Get Rid of Cracked Skin

 While cracked skin can be a result of just plain old dried skin cells, it can also be caused by skin infections or diseases, such as eczema or psoriasis.
 If the cracking is recurring or so severe that it’s bleeding, visit your doctor to confirm that there’s not another underlying cause outside of dehydration.

-Crank Up the Humidfier
+Crank Up the Humidifier

 Our skin naturally dries some in the winter when the air loses moisture, but if you start to develop itchy, cracked skin, a humidifier is a worthwhile option.